Is Turkish Airlines safe?

 Route network

-TK1951 (Istanbul–Amsterdam) descended below glideslope on approach to Schiphol and crashed in a field short of runway 18R.
-Nine occupants died (four crew, five passengers); 117 survived.
-The Dutch Safety Board final report identified a faulty radio altimeter signal interacting with autothrottle behaviour and crew procedural response.
-Boeing issued operational bulletins and Turkish Airlines implemented training programme changes.
+TK1951 (Istanbul–Amsterdam), a Boeing 737-800, descended below glideslope on approach to Amsterdam Schiphol on 25 February 2009 and crashed in a field short of runway 18R; nine occupants died (four crew, five passengers) and 117 survived.
+The Dutch Safety Board final report identified a faulty radio-altimeter signal interacting with autothrottle behaviour and the crew's procedural response; Boeing issued operational bulletins and Turkish Airlines implemented training-programme changes.
+Several non-fatal events followed during the 2010s — including the 2015 TK726 landing event at Kathmandu (no fatalities) and the 2017 accident involving ACT Airlines, a cargo affiliate, at Bishkek — each documented in the relevant national investigation authority's final report.
+Turkish Airlines' own commercial-passenger operations have recorded no passenger fatalities since 2009.

-Turkish Airlines has retained access to a broad set of airspace corridors including Russian, Iranian, and Central Asian airspace — placing it in a routing-competitive position on Europe–East Asia and Europe–South-East Asia trunk routes.
-Istanbul's hub operations are not subject to active EASA Conflict Zone Information Bulletins; the carrier operates from one of the largest airport terminal complexes worldwide.
+- Corridor access: Turkish Airlines retains access to a broad set of airspace corridors including Russian, Iranian and Central Asian airspace, placing it in a routing-competitive position on Europe–East Asia and Europe–South-East Asia trunk routes.
 Detail: corridor access profile.

 Sources

-- • Dutch Safety Board — TK1951 final report (2010)
+- Dutch Safety Board — TK1951 final report (2010)

-- • Nepal Aircraft Accident Investigation Commission — TK726 final report
+- Nepal Aircraft Accident Investigation Commission — TK726 final report

-- • IATA IOSA Registry
+- IATA Operational Safety Audit (IOSA) Registry

-- • Skytrax — World's Best Airlines 2025
+- Skytrax — World's Best Airlines 2025

-- • AirlineRatings — Turkish Airlines safety profile (2026)
+- AirlineRatings — Turkish Airlines safety profile (2026)

-- • AVHerald — factual incident database
+- AVHerald — factual incident database

-- • Türk Hava Yolları annual reports — fleet, network and traffic data
+- Türk Hava Yolları annual reports — fleet, network and traffic data